Photo above: Partners Stu Jones & Anna Celeste Watson, founders of Compassion Collective and Compassionate Tee-Shop [now Animaltopia Clothing]

-We, Bonnie and her parents, were sssoooo excited seeing all the t-shirts orders as they flooded in and the donation total grew before our eyes!
-We were totally blown away by the support for Bonnie’s tee campaign – and its purely testament to the inspirational being that Bonnie was.
+We, Bonnie and her parents, were sssoooo excited seeing all the t-shirts orders as they flooded in and the donation total rapidly grew before our eyes!
+We were totally blown away by the support for Bonnie’s tee campaign – and its purely testament to the inspirational woman that Bonnie was.
 She inspired people all over the world who had never met her with her beauty, spirit and selfless love of animals.
 Bonnie was a massive fan of our tees and the first time we met her at a Compassionate Dorset get-together she was wearing her Highland Cow tee – she was excited because she didn’t realise it was us who actually designed it, and it was super exciting for us to see someone wearing one of our tees in the flesh!
-Bonnie passed away in 2015 at the age of just 41, which quite simply broke our hearts and we miss her terribly.
+Bonnie passed away in 2015 at the age of just 41, which quite simply broke our hearts and we miss her so much.
 But her light shines on and continues to inspire us to do what we do.
 You can still donate to Bonnie’s campaign directly here.

 Where we are now:

 Ethical, sustainable t-shirts for animal lovers

 Photos above: Stu wearing our bestselling ‘Save Our Whales and Dolphins’ tee & Anna wearing our ‘Stop the Badger Cull’ campaign tee

 It’s still all for the love of animals!